carlos-mercado/network-concepts-notes/notes.typ

 `
 ])

-The problem is obviously those leading zeroes.
-How should we deal with those?
+The problem is obviously those leading bytes.
+We don't need those so how should we deal with them?

 Notice: